Safety certificates and safety authorisations

 The list of safety certificates and safety authorisations issued (mainline and non-mainline) contains dates of issue plus hyperlinks to the certificates/authorisations.
 All certificates and authorisations listed are currently valid.

 Unless otherwise indicated, the reasons for issue will be that the applicant has provided sufficient evidence that its safety management system (SMS) meets the requirements of the Regulations, and that provisions adopted by it meet the requirements necessary for safe operation.
-Where these reasons differ, or there are specific considerations, or the application has been rejected or revoked, links will also be provided to copies of the letters sent by us to the applicants/holders.
+Where these reasons differ, or there are specific considerations, or the application has been rejected or revoked, links will also be provided to copies of the letters we sent to the applicants/holders.
 Correspondence related to decisions is available, on request, to the public.

 In view of the Department for Transport's (DfT) timescales, it is necessary for all preferred bidders for a new franchise to prepare an application for a safety certificate (and safety authorisation, if appropriate) before the winning bidder is announced.